7. Control Description Language¶

 Note

-The elementary building blocks can be browsed in any of these ways:
+The elementary blocks can be browsed in any of these ways:

 Open a web browser at https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Controls_OBC_CDL.html.